Daniel Hovey's house on Tansey Lane

 The estate which God of his grace hath given me, I have disposed of as followeth:

-• To my oldest sons Daniel and John Hovey and my daughter Agnes, I have given them their portions of that estate I had to our mutual concent.
+• To my oldest sons Daniel and John Hovey and my daughter Agnes, I have given them their portions of that estate I had to our mutual consent.
 The one at Ipswich, the other at Topsfield, now in their possession, Abigail paid by my son John to my son Ayers.

 • To my son Thomas and James his son Daniel, I give all that my upland called Hovey’s Island which with the thatch banks and low marsh belonging to me on the other side of the creek which I allowed Quarter Master Perkins to improve, holding my possession till I had occasion for the same.
 Also all the houses and Land in Ipswich that I shall not dispose of before death.

 • I give to my sons Joseph and Nathaniel Hovey one hundred rods of ground apiece.
-Joseph bounded next to Mr. Emerson’s land from the highway to that land Daniel Ringe.
+Joseph bounded next to Mr. Emerson’s land from the highway to that land of Daniel Ringe.
 Nathaniel one hundred rods of my land next to my son Daniel with the dwelling house, barn, part of the orchard to butt on Daniel Ringe, half planting lot, about three acres, with a way to it over the bridge I made to go to it.
-Three acres at Plumb Island also, which lands I leave in the hands of my executor and over-seers that is left after my death to be disposed of as follows: The children of Joseph Hovey to have an equal proportion of what is left after my death as to their father legatee.
-The children of my son Nathaniel to have an equal proportion among them, only Nathaniel Hovey the son of Nathaniel Hovey to have a double proportion if he live to the age of one and twenty.
+Three acres at Plumb Island also, which lands I leave in the hands of my executor and over-seers that are left after my death to be disposed of as follows: The children of Joseph Hovey to have an equal proportion of what is left after my death as to their father legatee.
+The children of my son Nathaniel to have an equal proportion among them, only Nathaniel Hovey the son of Nathaniel Hovey to have a double proportion if he lives to the age of one and twenty.
 If not, then to be divided amongst the other children of that family.

-• My movables to my son Nathaniel, those sheep he hath of mine, to his children; my cart and plow, irons, chains, great tramell, great brass Kettle, iron Kettle, little iron pot, my pewter porringer and drinking cup, with one chamber pot, my wife’s wearing apparel to Nathaniel Children.
+• My movables to my son Nathaniel, those sheep he hath of mine, to his children; my cart and plow, irons, chains, great trammel, great brass Kettle, iron Kettle, little iron pot, my pewter porringer and drinking cup, with one chamber pot, my wife’s wearing apparel to Nathaniel Children.

 • The other to Joseph his brother’s children: all my wearing cloaths, my great brass pot and pewter quart pot, and my great Bible and books as follows: Come to Christ and Welcome, Cotton on the Covenant, Mather’s seven sermons, to Nathaniel Children.